Bayesian polarization calibration and imaging in very long baseline interferometry: Conclusions

 \section{Conclusions}

 In this work, we have presented a novel Bayesian polarization calibration and imaging method using the \texttt{resolve} algorithm.
-Our method can simultaneously reconstruct high-resolution polarimetric images satisfying the polarization constraint ($I \ge \sqrt{Q^{2}+U^{2}+V^{2}}$), antenna-based gains, and polarization leakages from the entire data set.
+Our method can simultaneously reconstruct high-resolution polarimetric images that satisfy the polarization constraint ($I \ge \sqrt{Q^{2}+U^{2}+V^{2}}$), antenna-based gains, and polarization leakages from the entire dataset.
 The polarization calibration is based on the reconstructed Stokes images instead of the similarity approximation used in traditional approaches, which does not hold for complex polarized emission patterns.
-Therefore, we can reconstruct reliable polarimetric images with complex structures and more robust calibration solutions, consistent with the entire data set.
-Moreover, multi-source and multi-IF polarization calibration is supported owing to the scalability of \texttt{resolve}, achieved through variational inference methods \citep{Knollmueller_2019_MGVI, Frank_2021_geoVI}.
+Therefore, we can reconstruct reliable polarimetric images with complex structures and more robust calibration solutions, consistent with the entire dataset.
+Moreover, multisource and multi-IF polarization calibration is supported due to the scalability of \texttt{resolve}, achieved through variational inference methods \citep{Knollmueller_2019_MGVI, Frank_2021_geoVI}.

 We have demonstrated our method with synthetic and real observations.
-Examples using the quasar 3C273 MOJAVE VLBA data at 15 GHz and the blazar OJ287 GMVA+ALMA observation at 86 GHz show that \texttt{resolve} can reconstruct polarimetric images with super-resolution \citep{Honma_2014}, revealing structures below the synthesized beam, which is the resolution limit of the conventional \texttt{CLEAN}-based methods.
-The fractional linear polarization in resolve images is consistent with the theoretical estimation for synchrotron radiation (< 75$\%$) in AGN jets.
+Examples using the quasar 3C273 MOJAVE VLBA data at 15 GHz and the blazar OJ287 GMVA+ALMA observation at 86 GHz show that \texttt{resolve} can reconstruct polarimetric images with super-resolution \citep{Honma_2014}, revealing structures below the synthesized beam, which is the resolution limit of conventional \texttt{CLEAN}-based methods.
+The fractional linear polarization in \texttt{resolve} images is consistent with the theoretical estimation of synchrotron radiation (< 75$\%$) in AGN jets.